Network compression with configuration models and the minimum description length: Calculations

 \subsection{Layered Correlated Configuration Model}

 The LCCM is an extension of the previous model to also account for degree-degree correlations~\cite{allard2018percolation}.
-In the LCCM, we specify the joint degree-layer distribution $N_{k,l}/N$ for nodes and an edge matrix $e(\{k,l\},\{k',l'\})$ defined over all pairs of joint degree-layer node types.
+In the LCCM, we specify the joint degree-layer distribution $N_{k,l}/N$ for nodes and an edge matrix $\bm{e}$ defined over all pairs of joint degree-layer node types to specify the number $e(\{k,l\},\{k',l'\})$ of edges between them.
 As with the previous model, we can define the fraction of nodes in layer $l$ and the average degree of nodes in layer $l$, respectively $w_l = \sum _k N_{k,l}/N$ and $\langle k \rangle _l = \sum _k kN_{k,l} / w_lN$.
 These quantities allow us to calculate the fractions of stubs leaving layer $l$ that are red or green using

-which yield the colored degree distribution for nodes of degree $k$ in layer $l$:
+which yields the colored degree distribution for nodes of degree $k$ in layer $l$:

-The mathematical description of the LCCM is developed in details in Ref.~\cite{allard2018percolation}.
-As with the LCM, we now deal with red, green and black colored tokens representing different types of stubs for every degree-layer type,
+The mathematical description of the LCCM is developed in detail in Ref.~\cite{allard2018percolation}.
+As with the LCM, we now deal with red, green, and black colored tokens representing different types of stubs for every degree-layer type,

 We can then shuffle up to $3k_{\textrm{max}}l_{\textrm{max}}$ lists that account for the degree and layer of a node type as well as the colors of their stubs.
 We find

 as well as